Random matching in balanced bipartite graphs: The (un)fairness of draw mechanisms used in sports: Randomisation procedures used in sports

 However, two (Real Madrid, Valencia) out of the three remaining runners-up still could have faced either Paris Saint-Germain or Manchester United.
 Therefore, the draw was not finished in the fifth round after Milan was drawn. \end{example}

-The same algorithm is used in other UEFA club tournaments.
-The UEFA Cup Round of 32 draw was organised with both the association and the group constraints from 2004/05 until its final season of 2008/09 \citep{UEFA2004}.
-The competition has been renamed to UEFA Europa League and has retained both restrictions in the Round of 32 draw until the 2020/21 season \citep{UEFA2009b, Csato2022d}.
-Since the launch of the UEFA Europa Conference League in 2021/22, both the UEFA Europa League and the UEFA Europa Conference League contain knockout round play-offs contested by 16 teams as well as the Round of 16, where the association constraint applies but the group constraint is not considered \citep{UEFA2021e, UEFA2021d}.
+The same algorithm is used in other UEFA club competitions, too.
+The UEFA Cup Round of 32 draw was organised with both the association and the group constraints from 2004/05 until its last 2008/09 season \citep{UEFA2004}.
+The competition was renamed to UEFA Europa League and retained both restrictions in the Round of 32 draw until the 2020/21 season \citep{UEFA2009b, Csato2022d}.
+Between the 2021/22 and 2023/24 seasons, both the UEFA Europa League and the UEFA Europa Conference League contained knockout round play-offs contested by 16 teams as well as the Round of 16, where the association constraint applied but the group constraint was not considered \citep{UEFA2021e, UEFA2021d}.

+A live probability calculator for the UEFA club competitions in the 2023/24 season, based on the Drop mechanism, is available at \url{https://julienguyon.github.io/UEFA-draws/}. \citet{GuyonMeunier2023} summarise the mathematical background of the calculator.